-But his year, in the midst of the crazy I did something revolutionary.
+But this year, in the midst of the crazy I did something revolutionary.
 One stress-filled morning, I stopped work, drove to the Y and quite literally dove in to their lap pool for 30 minutes of silence.
 As I was swimming my anxiety + my husband’s reassurances filled my mind.
 And, the craziest thing happened.
 I actually convinced myself that maybe, just maybe he was right!

 So, I did what any wife would do.
 I decided to prove him wrong.
 Ha!
-OR give myself the opportunity to enjoy January for the first time in six years of business.
+OR give myself the opportunity to enjoy January for the first time in twelve years of business.
 I wanted a solid reason to believe that just because I don’t reach my goals by the end of Q1, that doesn’t mean I won’t reach my goals for the year.
 It’s a marathon, not a sprint.
 But, in the business world, I’m often a sprinter.
 Sound familiar?

 Avoid The Q1 Crash With A Second Look

 Below I’m sharing two graphs from my own business in 2016.
 It’s my hope that by sharing this personal information, that the women on my team and friends in my industry will be encouraged.
 That maybe you’ll start to celebrate a great year thus far, rather than “the beginning of the end” if Q1 didn’t go quite as planned.